Raising Children Who Will Be in Demand Later

 Keep your children off of screens.
 You would not let your child jump out a window because he would hurt his body, and sometimes irreparably.
 In the same vein, you do not want to allow your child to do things that will damage his developing brain, sometimes irreparably.

-Maybe an hour a day won't hurt him, but at the end of one year, that's 365 hours that could have been spent learning a skill, such as a foreign language, a musical instrument, or a sport.
+Maybe an hour of screen use a day won't hurt him, but at the end of one year, that's 365 hours that could have been spent learning a skill, such as a foreign language, a musical instrument, or a sport.

-It's also an hour a day he could have spent reading hundreds of books that would develop his language skills and expand his mind.
+It's also an hour a day he could have spent reading hundreds of books over the years that would develop his language skills and expand his mind.

-At the end of 10 years, that 3,650 hours, which would put them at an intermediate or advanced level in any skill he attempted to improve upon.
+At the end of 10 years, that 3,650 hours, which would put him at an intermediate or advanced level in any skill he attempted to improve upon.

 And it’s the stress of it all that I'm opposed to because it undermines your parent/child relationship.
 So why bother, especially when screens are so harmful to your children?